Wining, Dining & Touring in California’s Central Coast

 I was off to Paso Robles, about a two-hour drive along Highway 101; not narrow curves & hair-raising turns, just a normal California road.
 On the way I stopped in Salinas, the lettuce bowl of the world, to visit Pessagno Winery in the Santa Lucia Highlands AVA.
 A few miles south is Soledad located in one of the premiere wine grape growing regions of California with over twenty vineyards and wineries within a thirty-mile radius.
 I stopped at Hahn Estates/Smith & Hook, Chalone Vineyard, & Paraiso Vineyards.

 There are over 26,000 vineyard acres and almost 170 wineries in the Paso Robles area.
 I didn’t travel farther south into the rest of San Luis Obispo County, which is the 3rd largest wine-producing county in California with more than 200 wineries.
-I visited Peachy Canyon Winery, Turley Wine Cellars, Tablas Creek Vineyard, Zenaida Cellars, Lone Madrone, Eberle Winery, Meridian Vineyards, and Eagle Castle Wine Cellar (shaped like a giant European castle).
+I visited Peachy Canyon Winery, Turley Wine Cellars, Tablas Creek Vineyard, Zenaida Cellars, Lone Madrone, Eberle Winery, Meridian Vineyards, and Tooth & Nail Winery (shaped like a giant European castle).
 Paso Robles is the perfect blend of fun, relaxation and a luxurious wine-making safari.

 Part Two on California’s Central Coast covers the area from Los Angeles north to San Luis Obispo.